ryanmcnally93/little-strings/README.md

 <img src="assets/images/readme-images/fix-19.png" width="75%" alt="The pink box in the right position" style="display: inherit; margin: auto; border-radius: 25px;">

 20).
 The most frustrating issue I had with this project was I forgot to use a template, so the gitignore file was not here.
-When doing the npm testing, I realised my applications speed reduced dramatically.
+When doing the npm testing, I realized my applications speed reduced dramatically.
 The port preview speed was also affected.
 After spending hours waiting for loading times I finally got in touch with a tutor, who managed to get to the bottom of the issue.
 Node_modules had been pushed to my repository, making it huge in file size.

 <img src="assets/images/readme-images/bug-20.png" width="65%" alt="The node_modules folder was causing issues" style="display: inherit; margin: auto; border-radius: 25px;">